modio/modio-docs/public/en-us/web-services/marketplace/studio-as-purchase-server.md

 ---
 id: studio-as-purchase-server
-title: Operating a Purchase Server
+title: Studio as Purchase Server
 slug: /web-services/marketplace/studio-as-purchase-server/
 sidebar_position: 0
 ---

-# Operating a Purchase Server
+# Studio as Purchase Server

-Operating a Purchase Server requires a strong understanding of the role you must play in initiating transaction from your secure server.
+Operating your own a Purchase Server requires a strong understanding of the role you must play in initiating transaction from your secure server.
 Covered in this section is:

 - Making transactions from your purchase server
 - Relaying clawback events from your purchase server to mod.io